htcondor/htcondor/docs/STYLE.md

 descriptions/usage for a single index entry make it easy for readers to find related items that may be located in different places in the manual.

-**:macro-def:** is used in the coonfiguration macros reference page to define an anchor for the above to target, and an index entry.
+**:macro-def:** is used in the configuration macros reference page to define an anchor for the above to target, and an index entry.

 Example: **:macro-def:\`START\`**